 Grilling a beef tenderloin roast?
 Don't do this fine piece of meat wrong and turn it into a tough, dry chunk of shoe leather.
 Tenderloins have to be and treated with kindness and respect...do that and you'll be rewarded with succulent, luscious, flavorful eating.

-Also known as a beef fillet, it's the most expensive cut of beef you can get.
-The meat is very, very tender and has a mild flavor.
+Also known as a beef fillet, it's one of the most expensive cuts of beef you can find.
+The meat is very tender and has a mild flavor.

 Whole tenderloins are available either unpeeled or trimmed.
 An unpeeled roast has a lot of external fat that needs to be removed.
 Because of this, a trimmed tenderloin, even at a higher cost per pound, is just as good, if not a better deal than an untrimmed roast.

 Either way you go, you'll still have to remove the exterior membrane before grilling tenderloin, even if you bought a trimmed one.
 The silver-skin is a tough, whitish membrane that covers the surface of part of the roast.
 It can be easily cut off with a sharp knife.

 Once trimmed, the meat is seasoned and grilled.
-To fully enjoy all this cut of beef has to offer, it's best to simply season it lightly with salt and pepper before gilling.
+To fully enjoy all this cut of beef has to offer, it's best to simply season it lightly with salt and pepper before grilling.
 If you've enjoyed bacon wrapped fillet mignon steaks in the past, you can optionally add some bacon flavor to your tenderloin.

 Grill the roast using indirect heat.